 The Company has a collateral loan credit facility with its primary clearing broker in New York, Bank of New York Mellon (BNY Mellon).
-This credit facility provides for borrowings up to \$100,000,000 and is due on demand.
+This credit facility provides for borrowings up to \$140,000,000 and is due on demand.
 Borrowings are collateralized by securities owned or held as collateral by the Company and securities awaiting delivery on uncompleted transactions.
-At June 30, 2024, the loan balance was \$99,939,000 and bears interest at 6.75%.
+At June 30, 2025, the loan balance was \$93,679,000 and bears interest at 5.75%.

 Additionally, the Company has a secondary brokerage credit agreement with U.S. Bank National Association (U.S. Bank).
 This credit facility provides for borrowings up to \$50,000,000 and is due on demand.
 The collateral loan credit facility due to U.S. Bank is collateralized in the same manner as amounts due to the clearing broker.
 The collateral is pledged to U.S. Bank and held at the Depository Trust Company.
-There was no outstanding balance at June 30, 2024.
+At June 30, 2025, the loan balance was \$12,150,000 and bears interest at 6.00%.